TanStack/query/docs/react/guides/migrating-to-v5.md

 For mutations as well the `status` has been changed from `loading` to `pending` and the `isLoading` flag has been changed to `isPending`.

-Lastly the a new derived `isLoading` flag has been added to the queries that is implemented as `isPending && isFetching`.
+Lastly, a new derived `isLoading` flag has been added to the queries that is implemented as `isPending && isFetching`.
 This means that `isLoading` and `isInitialLoading` have the same thing, but `isInitialLoading` is deprecated now and will be removed in the next major version.

 To understand the reasoning behing this change checkout the [v5 roadmap discussion](https://github.com/TanStack/query/discussions/4252).